 Spend the morning outside of Sakaka, with a trip to Al Rajajil, Saudi’s very own ‘stone-henge’.
 These towering sandstone columns are the site of an ancient burial ground with fascinating traditions dating back to the 6th century BC.

-After a traditional lunch of Hashi, camel meat and rice, continue your journey west towards the city of Tabuk.
+After a traditional lunch of Hashi, camel meat and rice, continue the journey west towards the city of Tabuk.
 Arrive in time for a stroll through the streets at sunset.
 The distinct Ottoman architecture is a testament to the city’s position as the gateway to Saudi and the Arab world.

 Overnight in Tabuk.